TL;DR

 4. Increased Email Engagement

-When your email template matches your product's visual language, subscribers perceive that they are continuing a conversation rather than starting from scratch with a stranger.
-This consistency helps build trust that translates into better click-through rates and stronger engagement throughout your entire email sequence.
+When your email template aligns with your product's visual language, subscribers perceive they are continuing a conversation rather than starting from scratch with a stranger.
+This consistency helps build trust, which, in turn, translates into higher click-through rates and stronger engagement throughout your entire email sequence.

 5. Improved User Trust and Credibility